 The generated set of equations is used for simulation and other analysis activities.
 Simulation proceeds as follows.
-First, initial values are found for the states x, section 8.6.
-Given those initial values the equations are simulated forward in time, the transient analysi.
+First, initialization takes place, during which initial values for the states x are found, section 8.6.
+Given those initial values the equations are simulated forward in time; this is the transient analysis.
 The equations define a DAE (Differential Algebraic Equations) which may have discontinuities, a variable structure and/or which are controlled by a discrete-event system.
 Such types of systems are called hybrid DAEs.
-After solving the initialization problem, simulation proceeds with transient analysis in the following way:
+After initialization, simulation proceeds with transient analysis in the following way:

-- 1. The DAE (B.1a) is solved by a numerical integration method.
+1. The DAE (B.1a) is solved by a numerical integration method.
 In this phase the conditions c of the if- and when-clauses, as well as the discrete-time variables z and m are kept constant.
+Therefore,

-Therefore, (B.1a) is a continuous function of continuous variables and the most basic requirement of numerical integrators is fulfilled. - 2.
-During integration, all relations from (B.1d) are monitored.
+(B.1a) is a continuous function of continuous variables and the most basic requirement of numerical integrators is fulfilled.

+- 2. During integration, all relations from (B.1d) are monitored.
 If one of the relations changes its value an event is triggered, i.e., the exact time instant of the change is determined and the integration is halted.
 As discussed in section 8.5, relations which depend only on time are usually treated in a special way, because this allows determining the time instant of the next event in advance. - 3.
 At an event instant, (B.1) is a mixed set of algebraic equations which is solved for the Real, Boolean and Integer unknowns. - 4.
 After an event is processed, the integration is restarted at phase 1.